alfredbaudisch/alfredbaudisch.com/content/posts/2021-04-04-day-25-the-day-we-got-stranded-in-the-sand.md

 ## UPDATE: Post-processing Review

-I shouldn’t work again on finished dailies, but for this one, I decided to review the post-processing.
+I shouldn't work again on finished dailies, but for this one, I decided to review the post-processing.
 The original has a lot of hard edges, I softened them here and also added additional highlights to the chain/rope.

 [![](/media/wp-content/2021/04/0025-stranded-sand-reviewed-1024x576.jpg)](/media/wp-content/2021/04/0025-stranded-sand-reviewed.jpg)